Saaho Box Office Collections (Hindi Version) Day 2: This Prabhas Film Sets Box Office On Fire!

 The 'Baahubali' Effect

-Post the blockbuster success of 'Baabubali' franchise, Prabhas became a pan-Indian star and that's one of the reasons why the audience have been flocking to cinema halls to watch the film, despite the mixed reviews.
-It now needs to be seen whether 'Saaho' manages to rake in moolah on weekdays as well.
+Post the blockbuster success of 'Baabubali' franchise, Prabhas became a pan-Indian star and that's one of the reasons why the audience has been flocking to cinema halls to watch the film, despite the mixed reviews.
+It now needs to be seen whether 'Saaho' manages to rake in the moolah on weekdays as well.

 Saaho Movie Review: This Prabhas Starrer Makes Us Ask, 'Baby Won't You Tell Me, Why This Mess?'